ajaypratap003/task-management-app/README.md

 3. Edit Title and Status
 4. Delete task
 5. Filter tasks based on ststus i.e. completed, incomplete, all
+6. Persist data on page after page load/refresh by using localStorage

 ## Available Scripts